bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 ## Modify your schema with and define the multi-subscription

-Before the details of multi-subscriptions are presented, please extend your schema `example.graphql` with the following type:
+Before the details of multi-subscriptions are presented, extend your schema `example.graphql` with the following type:
 ```graphql
 type Click {
     userId: Int!
     timestamp: Int
 }
 ```
-Additionally, please create a topic that holds entries of the `Click` type:
+Additionally, create a topic that holds entries of the `Click` type:
 ```shell
 quick topic create click --key-type string
  --value-type schema --schema example.Click
 ```
 To introduce multi-subscriptions,
 we will extend the schema
-(please consult the earlier sections of the documentation if you don't have the previous schema) as follows:
+(consult the earlier sections of the documentation if you don't have the previous schema) as follows:
 ```graphql
 type Subscription {